Aniket-Aladamar/Argonauts_Hackdays-Sellular/README.md

 - When they login, they can see the topic for the day on login and start chatting.
 Whereas when the admin logs in, he/she can set a new topic.
 - We have designed the front and backend of the app.
 - https://aniket-aladamar.github.io/Argonauts_Hackdays-Sellular/
+- We have used the platforms Postman and mongoDB to achieve this task